Carleton-Blueprint/.github/.github/pull_request_template.md

 note that by placing a `~` inside of the square brackets in the raw Markdown.
 In both cases, please ensure there is no whitespace between the square brackets.

+> Make sure you squash your commits before merging!